jakesgordon/javascript-state-machine/README.md

 Hooks
 =====

+>> _NOTE: I'm using the word 'hook' to avoid overloading the word 'event'._

 4 hooks are available if your object has methods using the following naming conventions:

  * onbefore**event** - fired before an event